 Why we love these onboarding games/activities: Very diverse and inclusive.
 Making a virtual trip around the globe to learn about your colleagues has never been easier.

-Try one of these international options: International Game Show
+Try it out here: International Game Show

 6. Meet The Intern